Domain Name Disputes

-If Someone Registers a Domain Name that Violates your Trademark Rights,
+If Someone Registers a Domain Name that Violates Your Trademark Rights, You Have Legal Options.

 Do You Have a Domain Name Dispute Case?

-Go Through Arbitration (UDRP) This is the simplest and fastest option.
-Uniform Domain-Name Dispute-Resolution Policy (UDRP).
-It gives businesses the ability to resolve domain name disputes without having to go to court.
+Arbitration is the simplest, fastest, and cheapest option.
+ICANN implemented a framework for arbitrating domain name disputes known as the Uniform Domain-Name Dispute-Resolution Policy (UDRP).
+It gives businesses and individuals the ability to resolve domain name disputes without having to go to court.

 This type of arbitration occurs entirely by written submission.
 It is designed to be fast and inexpensive.
 There are no court proceedings or personal jurisdiction concerns.
 The one downside is that if you win, you only get to recover the domain name in the dispute – you cannot recover monetary damages or attorney’s fees.
 Most people and businesses opt for this option because of it’s speed.

-File a Federal Lawsuit (ACPA) The Anti-Cybersquatting Consumer Protection Act (ACPA) is part of the Lanham Act, which covers trademark law.
-Within it, there’s a federal statute that determines whether someone who has registered a domain name is using it in bad faith.
+The Anticybersquatting Consumer Protection Act (ACPA) is part of the Federal Lanham Act, which covers trademark law.
+This statute gives trademark owners recourse when a third party registers a domain name similar to their trademark in bad faith.

 Filing a federal lawsuit happens most often when:

-This type of lawsuit takes longer to prosecute and is generally more expensive than the UDRP Arbitration Process, but the plaintiff can recover monetary damages.
+A federal lawsuit takes longer to prosecute and is generally more expensive than the UDRP Arbitration Process, but the plaintiff can recover monetary damages.

-We Represent Both Plaintiffs and Defendants
+We Represent Both Plaintiffs and Defendants in Domain Dispute Cases

 If you have questions about a potential domain name dispute, or if you need representation after someone has made a claim against your domain, we want to talk to you.